SCPR/static-projects/README.md

 ```
 Now this is the story all about how
 My life got flipped, turned upside down
-And I'd like to take a minute just sit right there
+And I'd like to take a minute, just sit right there
-I'll tell you how I became the prince of a town called Bel-air
+I'll tell you how I became the prince of a town called Bel-Air

-In west Philadelphia born and raised
+In West Philadelphia born and raised
 On the playground where I spent most of my days
-Chilling out, maxing, relaxing all cool
+Chillin' out, maxin', relaxin' all cool
-And all shooting some b-ball outside of the school
+And all shootin' some b-ball outside of the school
 When a couple of guys, they were up to no good
-Started making trouble in my neighbourhood
+Started making trouble in my neighborhood
 I got in one little fight and my mom got scared
-And said "You're moving with your auntie and uncle in Bel-air"
+And said "You're moving with your auntie and uncle in Bel-Air"

-I whistled for a cab and when it came near the
+I whistled for a cab and when it came near
-License plate said "fresh" and had a dice in the mirror
+The license plate said "Fresh" and it had dice in the mirror
 If anything I could say that this cab was rare
-But I thought nah, forget it, yo homes to Bel-air!
+But I thought nah, forget it, yo holmes to Bel-Air!

 I pulled up to a house about seven or eight
-And I yelled to the cabby "Yo, homes smell you later!"
+And I yelled to the cabbie "Yo, holmes, smell you later!"
 Looked at my kingdom I was finally there
-To sit on my throne as the prince of Bel-air
+To sit on my throne as the Prince of Bel-Air
 ```